Asset context panel

 Why it matters

-A high-value domain controller appears in network telemetry and VM scans but not in endpoint or identity logs — explaining why credential-access activity was not detected.
-Task: deploy endpoint monitoring.
+A high-value domain controller appears in network telemetry and vulnerability management scans but not in endpoint or identity logs.
+This explains why credential-access activity was not detected.
+The recommended action is to deploy endpoint monitoring on the asset.